Cody Scarpetta

-Cody Michael Payne Scarpetta (born August 25, 1988) is a former professional baseball pitcher.
+Cody Michael Payne Scarpetta (born August 25, 1988) is an American former professional baseball pitcher.
 He is a phantom ballplayer, having spent a day on the active roster of the Milwaukee Brewers without making an appearance.

 Personal life

 A second-generation minor league pitcher, he is the son of Dan Scarpetta (Brewers, Rangers, and Dodgers) and the nephew of Dennis Scarpetta (Phillies).
 His cousin Brett was drafted by the White Sox (18th round, 2005) and the Braves (38th round, 2006) but did not sign.

 Career

 Milwaukee Brewers

 Scarpetta was drafted by the Milwaukee Brewers in the 11th round of the 2007 amateur entry draft out of Guilford High School, signing him away from Creighton University on a $125,000 signing bonus.
 His original contract was voided, however, when it was discovered he needed surgery on his finger.
 He was signed to a new, one-year minor league contract, and could've become a minor league free agent after his first year, but that option was eliminated when the Brewers placed him on their roster, also protecting him from the Rule 5 draft.

-In 2008, Scarpetta split the season between the rookie-level Arizona Brewers and Helena Brewers, going 2-0 in 12 appearances (8 starts) with a 2.23 ERA, striking out 58 in 36 1/3 innings.
-He pitched 2009 with the Single-A Wisconsin Timber Rattlers, where in 26 appearances (18 starts), he went 4-11 with a 3.43 ERA, striking out 116 in 105 innings.
-Scarpetta was promoted to the High-A Brevard County Manatees, where in 27 starts, he went 7-12 with a 3.87 ERA, striking out 142 in 128 innings.
+In 2008, Scarpetta split the season between the rookie-level Arizona Brewers and Helena Brewers, going 2–0 in 12 appearances (8 starts) with a 2.23 ERA, striking out 58 in 36 1/3 innings.
+He pitched 2009 with the Single-A Wisconsin Timber Rattlers, where in 26 appearances (18 starts), he went 4–11 with a 3.43 ERA, striking out 116 in 105 innings.
+Scarpetta was promoted to the High-A Brevard County Manatees, where in 27 starts, he went 7–12 with a 3.87 ERA, striking out 142 in 128 innings.
 After the season, he was named the 4th best prospect in the Brewers organization by Baseball America.
-Scarpetta began 2011 with the Double-A Huntsville Stars, where in 23 starts, he went 8-5 with a 3.85 ERA, striking out 98 in 117 innings.
+Scarpetta began 2011 with the Double-A Huntsville Stars, where in 23 starts, he went 8–5 with a 3.85 ERA, striking out 98 in 117 innings.

 Scarpetta was called up to the majors on July 10, 2011, but did not pitch, and was sent down the next day, becoming a phantom ballplayer.
-After the season, he played with the Peoria Javelinas of the Arizona Fall League, and he struggled, going 0-3 in 4 starts with a 19.64 ERA.
+After the season, he played with the Peoria Javelinas of the Arizona Fall League, and he struggled, going 0–3 in 4 starts with a 19.64 ERA.
 Scarpetta was named the 7th best prospect in the Brewers organization by Baseball America.
 Tommy John reconstructive elbow surgery kept him from playing in the 2012 season.
-He returned to baseball on June 2, 2013 with Brevard County.
-In 11 starts for the affiliate, Scarpetta went 0-5 with a 7.15 ERA and 36 walks in 34 innings.
+He returned to baseball on June 2, 2013, with Brevard County.
+In 11 starts for the affiliate, Scarpetta went 0–5 with a 7.15 ERA and 36 walks in 34 innings.
 Scarpetta was released from the Brewers organization on December 21.